-Selected topics in music is a specially designed course for students interested in pursuing specific projects under the supervision of a discipline instructor and approved by an advisor, the course instructor, and the appropriate department chair.
+1-5 sem hrs crSelected topics in music is a specially designed course for students interested in pursuing specific projects under the supervision of a discipline instructor and approved by an advisor, the course instructor, and the appropriate department chair.
 No more than six semester hours in topics courses may be used in meeting minimum degree requirements.